sbmlteam/sbml-test-suite/cases/stochastic/+README.txt

 ======================================================================

-As of this writing, the DSMTS is not integrated into the SBML Test Suite Test Runner or the Online SBML Test Suite.
-The DSMTS is distributed with the SBML Test Suite test cases in order to encourage developers to begin investigating how they might be able to use it.
+As of this writing, the DSMTS is not integrated into the SBML Test Suite Test Runner or the database of test results at http://sbml.org/Facilities/Database.
+The DSMTS is distributed with the SBML Test Suite in order to encourage developers to begin investigating how they might be able to use it, but users and developers need to develop their own approaches to running the tests in software.

 Please see the user guide in the file "DSMTS-userguide-31v2.pdf" in this directory for more information about the DSMTS.